 In addition to her numerous books of poetry and critique of Emily Dickinson, Howe has written a collection of essays on literary themes.
 The Birth-Mark: Unsettling the Wilderness in American Literary History (1993) was named one of the "International Books of the Year" in the Times Literary Supplement in 1993.
 Examining the difference between an original manuscript, with its revisions and notes in margins the very evidence of the creative process—and its tidier, revised version that clings neatly to the parameters of a page, Howe looks into the work of colonial writers such as Anne Hutchinson and Cotton Mather, then moves into the works of Dickinson and Herman Melville.
 Her book, wrote Eric Murphy Selinger in Parnassus, "fleshes out the figure of the Poet who stands behind Howe's poems—a figure who is, I have come to believe, at the heart of her achievement—and it gives a spirited lesson in how important essays, introductions, and interviews are to the poet's otherwise uncomfortably rigorous, sola scriptura, purer-than-Puritan oeuvre."

-An idiosyncratic, important and increasingly influential American poet, Howe has received numerous honors and awards for her work, including two American Book Awards from the Before Columbus Foundation and a Guggenheim fellowship; she has been a distinguished fellow at the Stanford Institute for Humanities, as well as the Anna-Maria Kellen Fellow at the American Academy in Berlin.
+An idiosyncratic, important, and increasingly influential American poet, Howe has received numerous honors and awards for her work, including two American Book Awards from the Before Columbus Foundation and a Guggenheim fellowship; she has been a distinguished fellow at the Stanford Institute for Humanities, as well as the Anna-Maria Kellen Fellow at the American Academy in Berlin.
 She taught for many years at the State University of New York-Buffalo, where she held the Samuel P. Capen Chair of Poetry and the Humanities.
+In 2011, Susan Howe was awarded the Bollingen Prize in American Poetry from Yale University.

 - Hinge Picture, Cherry Valley/Telephone Books (Cherry Valley, NY), 1974.